-You get paid $50 and will be entered to win even more cash and prizes every month that you leave the app installed.
+You get paid $50 and will be entered to win even more cash and prizes every month that the app is installed on your phone.

 It’s the easiest way to get started.

-This is basically the best way you can get paid to watch movies and be at the movies at the same time.
+This is basically the best way you can get paid to watch movies in the theater.

 The job is simple:

-It’s a great part-time side hustle/gig that is also enjoyable, and a dream come true for any movie buff out there.
+It’s a great part-time gig that is also enjoyable, and a dream come true for any movie buff out there.

-If this sounds too good to be true, let me tell you how it works:
+If this sounds too good to be true, let me tell you why this job even exists:

-- Record all the trailers that appeared on the screen and for how long.
+- Watch and record all the trailers that appeared on the screen and for how long.

-- Report the number of people attending the movie (for box office information)
+- Report the number of people attending a particular movie at a particular show time (for box office information).

-- Check what advertisements are being shown and record them.
+- Watch and record what advertisements are being shown before the movie.

-- Write reports about the quality of sounds, the visuals, the ticket prices, and the cleanliness of the place.
+- Write reports about the quality of sound and visuals, the prices of the tickets, and the cleanliness of the place.

 3. Watch Movies and Videos Online

-Instead, Swagbucks gives you points which you can then redeem for either gifts cards or straight up cash.
-The “movies” aren’t really going to be Blockbuster movies, but if you’re getting paid – who cares?
+Instead, Swagbucks gives you points that you can then redeem for either gift cards or straight-up cash.
+The “movies” aren’t really going to be Blockbuster movies, but if you’re getting paid – who even cares, right?